 The leftover juice pulp can be incorporated into various recipes.
 This not only reduces food waste but provides extra fiber to your diet.
-Here are some ideas on what to do with juice pulp.

 While the natural, unrefined sugars in juice are much healthier than refined sugars, juices have a more concentrated amount of sugars than smoothies because the plant sugars have been extracted from the plant fibers during the juicing process.

 A blender uses the downward force of gravity to drive ingredients into the path of one or more blades.
 These blades chop and pulverize ingredients, turning whole fruits and vegetables into a liquid that is smooth enough to drink.